 Vocalist/guitarist Astra Elane, vocalist/bassist Dustin Patterson, keys/electronics Josh Umami, and drummer Larry Joireman are longtime musicians whose callings were revealed in this collaboration.
 Exuding art-punk bravado, the band fashions illustrious club grooves mixed with seductive melodies.
 Raw angular guitars shimmer atop disco undertones as provocative lyrics by Elane and Patterson add tales of sexual encounters and self-confidence.

-TGT just announced the release of their new EP “Glamour and Grime” which hits the streets in February 2018.
-The five song EP comes on the heels of their 2017 album entitled “Be My Animal” featuring anti-gentrification song, “Tech Boys”.
+TGT just announced the release of their new EP “Glamour and Grime” which hits the streets in March 2018.
+Check out “Marilyn Monroe”, their first single from the EP, out now on Spotify.
+The five-song EP comes on the heels of their 2017 album “Be My Animal”, featuring the anti-gentrification song “Tech Boys”.
 Paste Magazine says, “This track unsuspectingly crept into my head and it refuses to leave!”

 The catchy Seattle anthem has captured many a cheer and ear, including of television personality Anthony Bourdain, who invited the band to appear on his show Parts Unknown.
 In the “Seattle” episode, The Gods Themselves make their exciting international television debut (Airdate 11/19/17 on CNN).
 Click here to view a clip.